U.S. Route 27 in Tennessee: History

 The route in Hamilton County was removed from its original location to build the controlled-access highway.
 The original route ran across the Market Street Bridge and became what is now called Dayton Boulevard, which then ran through Red Bank, east of the current route, and Soddy-Daisy, west of the current route.
 The majority of this route stmains and is sometimes referred to as "Old US 27" or "Old 27".

 The first part of the controlled-access segment, located between Martin Luther King Jr. Boulevard and what is now the interchange with Dayton Pike was built between 1955 and 1959 by moving dirt from nearby Cameron Hill.
 This segment was extended south to I-24 and north to the terminus of US 127, both between 1960 and 1963, when the corresponding section of I-24 was built.
 Part of this route was once signed as I-124.
 The designation still exists, but the signage was removed in the late 1980s when the interchange with I-24 was rebuilt.

+In late 1960, the 3.2 mi four-lane bypass around Dayton was completed.
 The controlled-access portion between SR 153 and SR 319 (Hixson Pike) was built between 1975 and 1977.
 Construction on the controlled-access segment between US 127 and SR 153 was scheduled to begin in 1980 but was delayed multiple times.
 It was finally constructed between 1985 and 1989.
 SR 111 was extended over Walden Ridge to Dunlap in the early 1990s, and the controlled access segment of US 27 was extended approximately 1.75 mi north to the terminus at this time.

 The entire route has been widened to a four-lane highway all the way to the second junction with SR 328 near Oakdale.

 Beginning in February 1999, the Olgiati Bridge was widened from four to six lanes.
 This was accomplished by attaching steel beams to the top of the posts over the river.
 Also in this project, a ramp was added from the bridge on the north side to Manufacturer's Road, replacing a cloverleaf loop ramp which diverged past the ramp.
 The project, after many delays, was completed in February 2003.

 Beginning in the middle of 2012, the Tennessee Department of Transportation (TDOT) began rebuilding US 27 from the Olgiati Bridge to the interchange with US 127.
 The project involved the replacement of old bridges, widening from two lanes each way to three to four lanes each way, and construction of several retaining walls.
 Preparations for this project had begun in December 2011.
 The project was completed in early 2015, months ahead of schedule.